JimberSoftware/docs/devices/servers/servers.md

-If you did not copy the token in the previous step, it can be retrieved from the 'Servers' tab within the `Jimber SASE Platform`.
+If you did not copy the token in the previous step, it can be retrieved from the 'Servers' tab of the `Jimber SASE Platform`.
 Simply select and edit the correct server to find it.

 ![edit_server.png](/edit_server.png ':size=500')

-Restart the service by executing the following command:
+Restart the service by running the following command:

 ```bash
 sudo systemctl restart jimbernetworkisolation.service
 ```

-Upon successful installation, the server should display a connected status (indicated by a green dot) in the `Jimber SASE Platform`.
+Upon successful installation, the server should display a connected status (indicated by a green dot) on the 'Servers' tab of the `Jimber SASE Platform`.
 <!-- If needed, refer to the following log files for debugging purposes:

 ```bash